anacondazz2/Lost-Dino/README.md

 # Lost Dino
-A roguelike-esque rpg game made on Greenfoot (Java Framework).
+A roguelike rpg made on Greenfoot (Java Framework).

 When your friend wanders too deep into an abandoned castle, it is now your job to rescue them!
 There are 4 levels and one final boss level.
 You get stronger as you progress through the game, gaining a new weapon and ability.